tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 “Let me go!” he rasps.
 “Get off!”

-Like I said, Jonah’s a smart cookie.
+Like I said, a smart cookie.

 He’s finally piecing it together, recognizing the nightmare unfolding before him.
-Only I can’t risk any miscommunication.
+Only I can’t risk any miscommunication here.
 Not while midnight is just an hour away — and Zipperjaw with it.

 I press my finger against his jugular.
 Not hard.
 Just hard enough that he stops fighting and starts cooperating.

 “You get it now, don't you?”
-I ask him.

 He's shaking like cornered livestock.
 His eyes dart to the clock on the wall: 11:12 PM.

-“It's you,” I say quietly, my face inches from his.
+“It's you,” I say quietly, my face inches from his ear.
 “Right now, nobody in the entire world is more important to me than you are.”

-His jaw tenses.
+He tenses.
 It’s all crashing down on him now — the horror of what he’s done — of what I’ve done *to* him.

 But it wasn’t personal.

 Honest.

-It’s just that I needed him motivated, focused.
-I needed a surefire way to push past his trauma and get to the core of his lived experience.
+It’s just that I needed him motivated.
+Focused.
+I needed a surefire way to push him past his trauma and get to the core of his experience.
 That meant he had to have some skin in the game.

 “You asshole,” Jonah snarls, voice dripping with disbelief.
 “You *used* me.”

-“Sorry, kid.
-Consider it an occupational hazard.”
+“Consider it an occupational hazard.”

-I reach for my clipboard, slip my pen from my shirt pocket, and sit back down.
+I reach for my clipboard, slip my pen from my pocket.

 “People are dying in this town, Jonah.
 They're killing their loved ones.
 Carving off their faces.
 Just the same way my sister did.
 And I have to know why.
-I have to know why Zipperjaw does this.”
+I have to know why Zipperjaw does these awful things.”

 He recoils, disgusted.
 “You actually think your sister would be okay with this?
 Sacrificing some teenager to satisfy your revenge fantasy?”